byandell/byandell.github.io/_posts/2026-05-31-The-Pope-and_AI.md

 On 15 May 2026, the Pope released the Encyclical Letter titled *Magnifica Humanitas*, which has potential to profoundly affect the AI conversation.

-This is a structured collection of summaries of articles, essays, and critiques from May 2026 focusing on the intersection of artificial intelligence, ethics, and society.
-Pope Leo XIV’s encyclical letter *Magnifica Humanitas* establishes a moral framework for the artificial intelligence era, warning against a profit-driven technocratic paradigm while advocating for human dignity, digital truth, and international
+This is a structured collection of summaries of articles, essays, and critiques during May 2026 focusing on the intersection of artificial intelligence, ethics, and society.

+Pope Leo XIV’s encyclical letter
+*Magnifica Humanitas* establishes a moral framework for the artificial intelligence era, warning against a profit-driven technocratic paradigm while advocating for human dignity, digital truth, and international